 The importance of business ethics

-One of the classic tests for business ethics is to ask yourself, “Would I be embarrassed if my actions were reported on the front page of the newspaper?”
-Unfortunately, there aren’t many newspapers left to give that hypothetical question much weight.
-But in the same way that technology has disrupted the newspaper industry, business ethics is experiencing greater challenges in the digital world.
+However, in the same way that technology has disrupted the newspaper industry, business ethics is experiencing greater challenges in the digital world.
 A more appropriate ethics test these days would be to ask yourself, “Would I be embarrassed if my actions were the first result in any internet search related to me, my business or my colleagues?”

 Ethics in leadership

-While the focus on ethics by regulators and the media has increased in recent years, it’s always existed in organisations – although it’s usually been unspoken and unrecognised.
-It’s the focus of employees who look to the examples set by managers, whether consciously or unconsciously.
-If managers cheat, lie, steal, take advantage of situations or mistreat people, they give tacit approval for their employees to do the same.
+It’s the focus of employees who look at the examples set by managers, whether consciously or unconsciously.
+If managers cheat, lie, steal, take advantage of situations or mistreat people, they give implicit approval for their employees to do the same.
+But when leaders set high ethical standards and back them with data-driven transparency, they lift everyone’s behaviour.

 Employee ethics

-While these aspects of business ethics were once confined to the businesses concerned or a de-identified research statistic, they are now more likely to attract attention online.
-Reddit, a popular platform for community discussions, recently fired up with an airing of grievances highlighting how employers and employees don’t always see eye-to-eye on the same ethical questions.
+Reddit, a popular platform for community discussions, once fired up with an airing of grievances highlighting how employers and employees don’t always see eye-to-eye on the same ethical questions.
 Reading the comment threads on Reddit may be a cautionary tale for managers, but it’s also a heads-up for organisations on the importance of business ethics and getting it right from the start.

 Corporate social responsibility